dtolnay/cargo-llvm-lines/README.md

 Generic functions in Rust can be instantiated multiple times, so they can disproportionately affect compile time, compiler memory usage, and the size of compiled executables.
-This tool measures the number and size of instantiations, indicating which parts of your code could be rewritten to improve things.
+This tool measures the number and size of instantiations, indicating which parts of your code offer the highest leverage in improving compilation metrics.

 ## Installation